jotaen/scmunit/README.md

 # scmunit: unit testing for MIT Scheme done easy

-scmunit is a lightweight test runner and assertion library written in and for MIT Scheme (R7RS).
+scmunit is a simple and lightweight test runner plus assertion library written in and for MIT Scheme (R7RS). scmunit comes with the following features:

+- 🚀 Small footprint (< 100 lines of code)
+- 🐣 Dead simple API (4 functions, that’s all there is)
+- 📝 Helpful command line report
+- ⏱ Runtime measurements

 ## Example